PSU3D0/coltec-codespaces/README.md

 ## Base Image SKUs

-All workspaces consume one of four GHCR tags: `ghcr.io/psu3d0/coltec-codespace:<sku>-vX.Y.Z`.
+All workspaces consume one of four GHCR tags: `ghcr.io/psu3d0/coltec-codespace:<version>-<sku>`.
+Example: `ghcr.io/psu3d0/coltec-codespace:1.0-base-dind-net`.
 Each SKU trades features for size so most workspaces can stick to the leanest image.

 | SKU | Dockerfile | Adds on top of… | Invariants |
 | --- | --- | --- | --- |